 Enter your ZIP code to get started

-Why do you need my ZIP code?
+Why do you need my age and ZIP code?

 Where you live can impact which providers are available and how much coverage will cost.
 Requesting quotes with your ZIP code is the best way to compare providers in your area.

 Car insurance rates are personal.
 How much you’ll pay each year depends on a number of “risk factors,” including your age, driving history, vehicle, credit score, address, and so on.
 What’s more?
 Every insurer evaluates these risk factors differently — which means prices can vary by a lot (sometimes hundreds of dollars per year) from company to company.
 The only way to ensure you’re getting the best car insurance rates is to compare quotes from multiple companies.
 Our ZIP tool can help you get started.

 Factors That Affect Auto Insurance Prices

 The single largest factor impacting the price of an auto insurance quote is driving history.
 Auto insurance companies begin their assessment of prospective customers by looking back at their driving record for things like accidents, traffic violations, or previous insurance claims.
 The insurance company makes the assumption that a larger number of negative reports equates to a higher level of risk and therefore charges a higher premium for insurance coverage.
 These negative records typically impact insurance rates for a period of about three years.
 Maintaining a clean driving record can give a driver access to many more insurance options and ensure discounts that lead to lower car insurance premiums.